 Mid-day lightning in Vermont, my review of the Francis Freedland documentary film 1978 Pico Peak International Hang Gliding Meet

-For photos of another artistically painted Sirocco, see this post on hanggliding.org.
+For photos of an artistically painted Sirocco, see this post on hanggliding.org.

 Hang Ten Hang Gliding World Meet, Part 2 (1974) video on YouTube starting at 3 minutes 54 seconds, where Tom Peghiny makes his speed run in a Sky Sports Merlin